pallavi2209/bayes_classifier/README.md

 Overall Result: With 10% training data, mostly, the values for precision, recall and F-score decreased as compared to the results with 100% training data.
 But, I notice that the values in case of naive bayes decreased much more as compared to SVM and Megam.
 Megam performed best with 10% data.

-Reason: The values decrease because of overfitting of the sparse training data.
-Less training data is not the true representation of the world of inputs and hence the model treats the unknown values in test data equaly likely which decreases the precision, recall and F-score.
-Also, naive bayes performance decreases drastically as the training data decreases because it is simple algorithm based on token probablities, while SVM and megam are complex algorithms which can perform considerably well in sparse training also.
-So, the difference in performance between naive bayes and SVM/Megam decreases as the training data increases.
-Hence, more the training data, better the expected results.